-The Administering Authority may require the permittee to post before the start of land disturbance activity, a surety bond, irrevocable letter of credit, cash, or other acceptable security.
-The form of the bond shall be approved by town counsel, and be in an amount deemed sufficient by the Administering Authority to ensure that the work will be completed in accordance with the permit.
-If the project is phased, the Administering Authority may release part of the bond as each phase is completed in compliance with the permit but the bond may not be fully released until the Administering Authority has received the final report as required by the following section and issued a certificate of completion.
+The Board of Health may require the permittee to post before the start of land disturbance activity, a surety bond, irrevocable letter of credit, cash, or other acceptable security.
+The form of the bond shall be approved by town counsel, and be in an amount deemed sufficient by the Board of Health to ensure that the work will be completed in accordance with the permit.
+If the project is phased, the Board of Health may release part of the bond as each phase is completed in compliance with the permit but the bond may not be fully released until the Board of Health has received the final report as required by the following section and issued a certificate of completion.

-SECTION 11.
 FINAL REPORTS